zulip/zulip/README.dev.md

 Now continue with the Common to Fedora/CentOS instructions below.

-By hand (on OpenBSD 5.8 - experimental):
+By hand (on OpenBSD 5.8 - experimental)
 ---------------------------------------

 These instructions are experimental and may have bugs; patches